MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 4. The installation wizard automatically checks if the server is a domain controller or a dedicated server.
 If it is a domain controller, the Azure ATP sensor is installed, if it is a dedicated server, the Azure ATP standalone sensor is installed.

-    For example, for an Azure ATP standalone sensor, the following screen is displayed to let you know that an Azure ATP standalone sensor will be installed on your dedicated server:
+    For example, for an Azure ATP standalone sensor, the following screen is displayed to let you know that an Azure ATP standalone sensor is installed on your dedicated server:

     ![Azure ATP standalone sensor installation](media/sensor-install-deployment-type.png)